 As of an hour ago, we’ve been living in London for two full weeks.
 It doesn’t quite feel like home yet, but I’ve moved often enough to know that nowhere feels like home immediately.
 These things take time.
-Less if you truly love where you’re living, and we do.
+But less time if you truly love where you’re living, and we do.

 The third area I wanted to check out was Notting Hill.
 It’s a total cliche, but part of me wanted a Notting Hill address just because of the movie.
-The other part wanted to live there because it’s just so interesting, completely different from the posh, sort of uppity vibe of South Kensington.
-Notting Hill is a place for creative people.
-Even the buildings are colorful and quirky.
+The other part wanted to live in Notting Hill because it just looks so fun and unconventional, completely different from the posh vibe of both Chiswick and South Kensington.
+Even the buildings are colorful and quirky in Notting Hill!
 We were exploring there on a Saturday and accidentally ran into one of the biggest street markets I’ve ever seen.

 The whole market thing aside, Notting Hill looks like an incredible place to live.
-And if it wouldn’t mean a long commute for Cory, we probably would have ended up living there, but he’s been doing the long commute deal for three years now and deserves a break.
-So sadly, Notting Hill is out, unless Cory’s job decides to move locations to the city center.
+And if it wouldn’t mean a long commute for Cory, we probably would have ended up living there, but he’s been dealing with a long commute for three years now and deserves a break.
+So sadly, Notting Hill is out, unless Cory’s employer decides to move locations to the city center.

-Before we left, we did quickly stop by the landmark that has made St. John’s Wood famous – Abbey Road, home of the infamous street scene on the cover of The Beatles album of the same name.
+Before we left, we did quickly stop by the landmark that has made St John’s Wood famous – Abbey Road, home of the infamous street scene on the cover of The Beatles album of the same name.
 We stopped to watch other people nearly get run over trying to recreate that album cover, but didn’t try ourselves (this time).
-The cool part about looking for a place to live is that no matter where you are in London, you’re never very far from something amazing.
+The cool part about looking for a place to live in London is that no matter where you are in the city, you’re never very far from something beautiful or amazing!

-With all the traveling around the city looking for a place to live, I have to say my favorite thing about London is how easy it is to get around.
+With all the traveling around the city looking for a place to live, I have to say my favorite thing about London so far is how easy it is to get around.
 Mostly we just walk everywhere, but if we’re going more than a half mile or so away, we take the tube.
 The tube was the thing that worried me most before we got here because I thought for sure I’d never be able to figure out how to use it, especially changing lines at the stations.
-I am the most directionally-challenged person I know, and I’ve pretty much got it down.
-We won’t talk about how I got motion sickness my first time on it and had to get off two stops after I got on.
-Lovely.
+I am the most directionally-challenged person I know, and somehow I’ve pretty much got it down already.
+(We won’t talk about how I got motion sickness my first time on the tube and had to get off two stops after I got on, though.)
 We haven’t yet tried to use the bus system seeing as it looks even more complex than the tube, but we’ll get there.

 Sidenote: I apologize for the lengthy post.
 I really do intend on posting more frequently in the future so that I can keep these entries at a more reasonable length.
 Right now, there just aren’t many opportunities for me to sit at the computer for an hour, so I have to take advantage of it when I can and pack a lot into one post!
 Thank you for still reading!